terresquall/html-minifier/readme.md

 Unzip the downloaded file into the plugin folder in your blog and activate it in WP-Admin.
 Alternatively, you can just download it directly from WP-Admin and activate it.

 == Changelog ==

+= 2.1.2 =
+*Release Date - 8 May 2018*

+* Made the database upgrader work more efficiently.
+Previously, it ran every time a new page loaded.
+Now, it only works when you activate or upgrade the plugin.
+* Added a new option to "Browser Resource Caching", which tells the client-side browser to cache minified CSS or JS files.
+This can improve loading speed.
+* Added a new option "Compression Ignored Tags", which allows you to set tags whose contents are not compressed.
+This is for tags like &lt;textarea&gt; and &lt;pre&gt;, wherein whitespace in their contents affect rendering.
+You can also use it to disable &lt;script&gt; tag compression, in case your inline Javascript is not properly-written.
+* The "Compression Ignore Script Tags" option has been removed, as its functionality has been transferred to "Compression Ignored Tags".
+If you have checked the option before upgrading, it will automatically be reflected in your settings under "Compression Ignored Tags".
+* If 'Show Signatures' is enabled, HTML Minifier now leaves a signature in minified resources files (i.e. .js and .css) too.
+* Improved the design of the static tooltips in the Settings page.
+* Made the Settings UI work better with browsers that have Javascript disabled - it now shows a message to prompt the user to enable their Javascript.

 = 2.1.1 =
 *Release Date - 29 March 2018*